-38.23.
-(DSS: SNAP Coupons) The Department of Social Services shall continue the "Healthy Bucks" program established to provide coupons that allow Supplemental Nutrition Assistance Program (SNAP) recipients to obtain additional fresh fruits and vegetables when purchasing fresh produce at grocery stores or farmers markets with SNAP benefits through their EBT cards.
-Each coupon shall allow the beneficiary to double the amount of produce purchased, up to ten dollars per month.
-The agency shall utilize all funds received in the prior and current fiscal years from the U.S. Department of Agriculture as a bonus for reducing the error rate in processing SNAP applications to fund the The agency shall work to identify and utilize funds as matching dollars for the continued success of the "Healthy Bucks" program and shall report semi-annually to the General Assembly on the status of the program.
-The report shall include, at a minimum, the number of recipients, counties served, and cumulative expenditure data for the program.
+38.22.
+(DSS: SNAP Coupons) The Department of Social Services shall continue the "Healthy Bucks" program established to provide coupons that allow Supplemental Nutrition Assistance Program (SNAP) recipients to obtain additional fresh fruits and vegetables when purchasing fresh produce at grocery stores or authorized farmers markets and vendors with SNAP benefits through their EBT cards.
+Each Healthy Bucks coupons shall allow the beneficiary to double increase the amount of produce purchased, up to ten twenty dollars per month.
+The agency shall utilize all funds received in the prior and current fiscal years from the U.S. Department of Agriculture as a bonus for reducing the error rate in processing SNAP applications during federal fiscal year 2012 to

+33 fund the program.
+The agency shall work to identify and utilize funds as matching dollars for the continued success of the "Healthy

+34 Bucks" program and shall report semi-annually to the General Assembly on the status of the program.
+The report shall include, at a

+35 minimum, the number of recipients, counties served, and cumulative expenditure data for the program.